virbula/proxmox-backup/docs/user-management.rst

 choose the realm when you add a new user.
 Possible realms are:

 :pam: Linux PAM standard authentication.
 Use this if you want to
-      authenticate as a Linux system user (users need to exist on the system).
+      authenticate as a Linux system user.
+The users needs to already exist on the host system.

 :pbs: Proxmox Backup Server realm.
 This type stores hashed passwords in
       ``/etc/proxmox-backup/shadow.json``.